 Mental health and therapy apps are mobile applications designed to help individuals improve their emotional well-being and address common mental health issues.

-In this article, we will review the best mental health and therapy apps to provide you with all the necessary information to form an unbiased opinion.
+In this article, we will review the best mental health apps and therapy apps to provide you with all the necessary information to form an unbiased opinion.

 Best mental health apps: shortlist